-Resource Area Alternative 1 Alternative 2 No Action Alternative Environmental Justice and Protection of Children No disproportionate impact to minority or low-income populations.
+Resource Area Alternative 1 Alternative 2 No Action Alternative Socioeconomics No impacts to population, economic environment, employment, housing, or educational resources.
+No impacts to population, economic environment, employment, housing, or educational resources.
+There would be no change to socioeconomic conditions.
+Environmental Justice and Protection of Children No disproportionate impact to minority or low- income populations.
 No disproportionate impacts to children or elderly.
-No disproportionate impact to minority or low-income populations.
+No disproportionate impact to minority or low- income populations.
 No disproportionate impacts to children or elderly.
-There would be no change to minority, low-income, or youth populations.
-Cultural Resources (archaeological, architectural, traditional) No significant impact to historic buildings or archaeological deposits.
-No known traditional cultural resources or sacred sites are present No significant impact to historic buildings or archaeological deposits.
-No known traditional cultural resources or sacred sites are present Cultural resources would not change from current condition, and no impacts to cultural resources would be anticipated to occur.
-Hazardous Materials and Wastes, Toxic Substances, and Contaminated Sites No impacts to hazardous waste management Long-term, beneficial impact to asbestoscontaining materials (ACM) and lead-based paint (LBP) due to removal of asbestos and LBP during demolitions and renovations.
+There would be no change to minority, low- income, or youth populations.
+Cultural Resources (archaeological, architectural, traditional) No significant impact to archaeological deposits.
+No known traditional cultural resources or sacred sites are present.
+There would be an adverse effect to the Lomie Gray Heard School District and to nine NRHP- eligible buildings.
+However, effects to the Lomie Gray Heard School District are being mitigated in accordance with the 2022 Memorandum of Agreement between the Air Force and the Nevada State Historic Preservation Office (SHPO).
+Furthermore, the nine NRHP-eligible buildings were previously mitigated through documentation at the national level.
+The SHPO agreed with this determination in a letter dated 15 July 2024.
+No significant impact to archaeological deposits.
+No known traditional cultural resources or sacred sites are present.
+There would be an adverse effect to the Lomie Gray Heard School District and to nine NRHP- eligible buildings.
+However, effects to the Lomie Gray Heard School District are being mitigated in accordance with the 2022 Memorandum of Agreement between the Air Force and the Nevada SHPO.
+Furthermore, the nine NRHP-eligible buildings were previously mitigated through documentation at the national level.
+The SHPO agreed with this determination in a letter dated 15 July 2024.
+Cultural resources would not change from current condition, and no impacts to cultural resources would be anticipated to occur.
+Hazardous Materials and Wastes, Toxic Substances, and Contaminated Sites No impacts to hazardous waste management Long-term, beneficial impact to asbestos- containing materials (ACM) and lead-based paint (LBP) due to removal of asbestos and LBP during demolitions and renovations.
 Long-term, minor beneficial impact to managing and disposal of polychlorinated biphenyls.
 No impacts from radon Construction occurs above Environmental Restoration Program (ERP) sites but no impact.
 No impacts to hazardous waste management Long-term, beneficial impact to ACM and LBP due to removal of asbestos and LBP during demolitions and renovations.
 Long-term, minor beneficial impact to managing and disposal of polychlorinated biphenyls.
 No impacts from radon Construction occurs above ERP sites but no impact.
 No change to hazardous materials and wastes, contaminated sites, and toxic substances would occur.
 Infrastructure, Transportation, and Utilities No impacts to local traffic or utilities.
-No impacts to local traffic or utilities.
-No impacts to local traffic or utilities would be expected to occur.
+No impacts to local traffic or utilities. ration Program; ft 2 = square feet; No impacts to local traffic or utilities would be expected to occur.

-ACM = asbestos-containing material; ERP = Environmental Restoration Program; ft2 = square feet; LBP = lead-based paint
+ACM = asbestos-containing material; ERP = Environmental Restoration Program; ft2 = square feet; LBP = lead-based paint; SHPO = State Historic Preservation Office